History of the estate

 Renovation works begin on the Foundation buildings.

-The estate is listed on the Genevan registry of buildings worthy of protection.
+The estate is listed on the Genevan registry of protected buildings.

 Restoration of the orangery and the greenhouse.